 Surgical interventions range from suturing of simple lacerations to repair of tendons, digital nerves, reduction and fixation of finger bone fractures or a combination of the above.
 On rare occasions, replantation of the fingers or thumbs is indicated, which is technically demanding as it requires a plastic surgeon with reconstructive microsurgical skills.

 Excellent surgical repair of upper limb trauma only accounts for half of the outcome success, as the other half requires a patient's commitment to regular post-op rehabilitation; whereby the occupational therapists and physiotherapists will actively work together with the patient to achieve the best optimum functional outcome.
 This is especially important for patients suffering from extensor or flexor tendon injuries to the hand.
 Digital nerve injury and finger bone fractures will proportionately increase the complexity of the plastic surgery and post-operative rehabilitation.
-Of note, there is excellent backup available at Blackrock clinic for post-operative rehabilitation.
+Of note, there is excellent backup available at Blackrock clinic and Beacon Hospital for post-operative rehabilitation.

 The most frequent cause of significant infection is a neglected wound and delay in presentation has a significant negative effect upon recovery.
 Thus, early diagnosis and early intervention with intravenous antibiotic therapy guided by the microbiological analysis are likely to lead to successful outcomes.
 Unfortunately, some patients still require formal surgical debridement, washout and delayed reconstructive surgery following recovery from the infection.